-- Implemented an emissions dashboard to enable real-time monitoring of emissions performance
+- Implemented Scope 1 & 2 emissions dashboards to enable real-time internal monitoring of emissions performance

-Emissions and Climate Change
+Emissions Measurement and Management

-We believe that innovation, efficiency and technology are the most effective and decisive methods for minimizing our environmental footprint.
+We believe that innovation, efficiency and technology are the most effective methods for minimizing our environmental footprint.
 As part of our operational strategy, we challenge our teams to identify and implement new ways to enhance our processes.

 Decommissioning & Reclamation

 We follow a rigorous site assessment program to help ensure protection for land and water resources, wildlife and habitats during our operational lifecycle.
 Developed by biology and environmental experts, our process aligns development plans with a thoughtful approach to ecosystem protection.

 The effective management of our waste materials helps to reduce our environmental impact.
-We promote the recycling or reusing of materials in our operations.
+We promote recycling or reusing materials in our operations.
 For those materials that can’t be recycled, we have processes for transportation, treatment and disposal in compliance with regulatory requirements.
 Our service providers must also abide by our standards and comply with all regulations.